Louis-Christophe Zaleski-Zamenhof: Early years

 Zamenhof was born in Warsaw, to a Jewish family.
 After his father Adam Zamenhof was arrested and shot to death by the Nazis occupying Poland, he and his mother, Wanda (Frenkiel), barely escaped deportation to the Nazi death camp at Treblinka where his aunts, pediatrician Zofia Zamenhof and writer Lidia Zamenhof, were murdered.
+Together with some members of his family he survived in the Warsaw Ghetto, where he was one of the individuals aided by the parish priest Marceli Godlewski.
 The teenager remained in hiding within Poland under the false name of 'Krzysztof Zaleski', a name he maintained afterwards in remembrance of the ordeal.

-During that time, he worked in a tomato field together with a Pole who happened to speak Esperanto; this person once tried to recruit him to the cause, asking him: Ĉu vi konas Esperanton? ("Do you know Esperanto?").
+During that time, he worked in a tomato field together with a Pole who happened to speak Esperanto; this person once tried to recruit him to the cause, asking him: Ĉu vi konas Esperanton? ("Do you know about Esperanto?").
 'Christoph' blurted out: Ho jes, mi konas; ĝin inventis mia avo! ("Oh yes, I know it; my grandfather invented it!")
 He immediately feared that he had been indiscreet and would be denounced and arrested, but nothing untoward occurred.